daniel-frenkel/Valar-Systems/docs/docs/valar_w1.md

 ```

 ### 7b.
 VALAR App Setup
+Under the MQTT tab of your device, enter the following:

 Device Name: Enter the device name
 Server IP Address: Enter your Home Assistant IP Address
 MQTT Username: Enter the MQTT username
 MQTT Password: Enter password you set up in Home Assistant
 Prefix: Set as **homeassistant** in order to use Auto Discovery (recommended)

 Press "START" button.